ififfy/flipflip/docs/playing_scene.md

 While a Scene is playing, you can right click on an image to get more information about it.

 * The image's source and individual URL are always shown (click to copy to the clipboard).
-* Pretty Ctrl+C or select "Copy Image" to attempt to copy the image itself to the clipboard.
+* Press Ctrl+C or select "Copy Image" to attempt to copy the image itself to the clipboard.
   * _This does not work for .gif or video._
 * You can choose to open the source or image directly.
  * _Will use your system's default app for opening that type of link._